felipecarvalho/react-native-boilerplate/README.md

 # React Native Boilerplate
-A simple boilerplate for React Native with settings of ESLint, EditorConfig, Reactotron, React DevTools and Babel Module Resolve already configured.
+A simple boilerplate for React Native with settings already configured to ESLint, EditorConfig, Reactotron, React DevTools and Babel Module Resolve.